Ralph Treuel

 Ralph Martin Treuel (/ˈtrɔɪɛl/ TROY-el; born June 7, 1955) is an American professional baseball coach and a former Minor League Baseball pitcher.
-He spent parts of three seasons in Major League Baseball (MLB) on the coaching staff of the Detroit Tigers and Boston Red Sox.
+He spent all or parts of three seasons in Major League Baseball (MLB) on the coaching staff of the Detroit Tigers and Boston Red Sox.
 Treuel has worked for the Red Sox organization in various coaching and advisory roles since 1996.

 Playing career

 Treuel has spent his entire -year professional baseball career with the Tigers and Red Sox.
 After attending Lorain County Community College, he signed with Detroit in 1974 and pitched for nine seasons in the Tiger farm system, including service with the Triple-A Evansville Triplets during 1978–1980.
 He compiled a 53–43 won–loss mark with a 4.11 earned run average (ERA) in 193 minor-league games.
 He also pitched for the Leones del Caracas champion team of the Venezuelan Winter League during the 1979–80 season, and made a start in the 1980 Caribbean Series.